 - One toy for lunchtime (but nothing electronic and please no trading cards)

 PE kit should be in school every day.
 Children should leave this on their peg.

 Trainers can be worn for PE and should be kept in the PE bag.
 Children are welcome to change into their trainers at playtime and lunchtime, and for the daily mile.

 All children should be in normal full uniform please.
 Key points for you:

-- Shoes should be black, with no sports branding
+- Shoes should be sturdy and black, with no sports branding

 - Long hair should be tied back

 - No jewellery, eg bracelets or necklaces

 - Ear studs should be small and removable for PE

 - Uniform should be clearly labelled with your child’s name.